bevacqua/cave/README.md

 > Remove critical CSS from your stylesheet after inlining it in your pages

-If you don't understand the purpose of this module, refer to [penthouse][1]
+If you don't understand the purpose of this module, refer to [penthouse][1] which extracts critical CSS from a file, but doesn't remove it.
+Using this tool you can take the styles produced by an extraction tool like [penthouse][1] and actually remove them from your stylesheet.

 ## Install